A year after ‘Janata curfew’, coronavirus threat rears its ugly head again | Health

-On this day, the country's infection tally stood at 360 and the death toll at 7.
-India reported its first case of coronavirus infection on January 30 last year from Kerala and the first death on March 10 from Karnataka.
+India reported its first case of coronavirus infection on January 30 last year from Kerala, and the first death on March 10 from Karnataka.

 A lockdown was clamped in the country from March 25 till May 31, affecting the economy badly.